mrballistic/bill-tracker/README.md

 A personal financial bill tracker application designed to help individuals manage their bills and visualize spending patterns.
 This single-user web application provides a clean interface for tracking financial obligations and gaining insights through visual analytics.

+## 🌐 Live Demo

+Access the live application at: [https://mrballistic.github.io/bill-tracker](https://mrballistic.github.io/bill-tracker)

+The application is deployed on GitHub Pages and uses localStorage for data persistence in the deployed environment.

 ## ✨ Features

 - **💵 Bill Management**